THE CALENDAR OF GOD

 M N

-(Insert by the author: Pardon the pun, but this highlighted statement is total "lunacy".
+(Insert by the author: The highlighted statement above demonstrates sheer ignorance.
 I hope the reader can recognise the absolute folly here.
 It comes from modern living, with a calendar on the wall, and never actually going out and observing the heavenly bodies as God intended.
 Research "new moon visibility" and learn about this if you are as ignorant as I was before doing this study).

 Greetings Mr N,

 "...the new moon is only visible at a specific time of the day; between sunset and moonset.
 At this stage of the moon's orbit, the interval between sunset and moonset is often not more than half an hour.
-It is only in this short period of time, when the sun is isolated from the moon and deep enough below the horizon, that the sky becomes sufficiently dark for the thin moon crescent to become visible against its background."p100, "Calendar and Community - A History of the Jewish Calendar 2nd Century BCE -
+It is only in this short period of time, when the sun is isolated from the moon and deep enough below the horizon, that the sky becomes sufficiently dark for the thin moon crescent to become visible against its background." (p100, "Calendar and Community - A History of the Jewish Calendar 2nd Century BCE - 10th Century CE"

-10th Century CE" (Rabbi) Professor Sasha Stern - Oxford University Press.
+(Rabbi) Professor Sasha Stern - Oxford University Press).

 All the very best,